mroy31/gonetem/docs/source/nodes.rst

 Pre-configured nodes
 ---------------------

-By default, 3 kind of docker nodes have been pre-configured in gonetem
+By default, 4 kind of docker nodes have been pre-configured in gonetem

 - `router` to emulate a router thanks to FRR
 - `host` to emulate a simple machine
 - `server` to emulate a server machine with DHCP/TFTP/HTTP/DNS server
+- `p4sw` to emulate a P4 switch based on the bmv2 implementation

 These 3 nodes has a default configuration that can be modified in the ``docker.nodes`` section of server configuration file.
 By default, this section looks like this: